jerowm098/BudgetGamingPhones/README.md

-# Budget Gaming Phone System
+# System for Budget gaming phone Shop
  - where users can browse different categories of Infinix smartphones.

 Creating Functions for MainLogic Ui: